AlexSkrypnyk/customizer/README.md

 - `cwd` - current working directory.
 - `fs` - Symfony file system helper.
 - `io` - Symfony input/output helper.
+- `isComposerDependenciesInstalled` - whether the Composer dependencies were installed before the customizer started.
+Usually when `composer create-project` ran without `--no-install` option.
 - `readComposerJson()` - Read a value from the `composer.json` file.
 - `writeComposerJson()` - Write a value to the `composer.json` file.
 - `replaceInPath()` - Replace a string in a file or all files in a directory.